 While using a VPN has a lot of benefits, those who start using the product for the first time encounter some inconveniences.
 In particular – printing photos and documents.
 If you use a wireless printer, you might have noticed that it won’t connect to your computer or complete print jobs while your VPN is online.

 Printing issues using VPN are not glitches, but they are avoidable.

 When you connect to a VPN server, all your traffic is rerouted through a remote network.
-Keeping your data off local networks is what keeps you hidden from your internet provider and hackers, which is why VPNs are such a good security tool.
-However, the downside of connecting to the internet via a remote network is that your wireless printer will still be connected to your local network.
-As a result, when you try to print a document, your computer will be unable to connect to the printer – just like it would if you really did try to print from a remote location.
+The downside of connecting to the internet this way is that your wireless printer will still be connected to your local network.
+As a result, you won’t be able to connect to your printer.

-Option 2 – Connect to your printer via IP
+Connect to your printer via IP – for macOS users

-If you’re a Mac user and the above option doesn’t work for you, you may be able to get your computer working with your wireless printer by connecting to it directly through its IP address.
-To try this method, the first thing you need to do is find your printer’s IP address.
+If you’re a macOS user and the above option doesn’t work for you, you may be able to get your computer working with your wireless printer by connecting to it directly through its IP address.

 If your printer has a screen, you can often see the IP address by selecting this option from the menu.
 If not, you can find it by disconnecting from your VPN temporarily and following these instructions: